FOREX-Dollar off recent highs ahead of expected Fed rate hike

 British Prime Minister Theresa May won parliamentary backing on Monday to begin the process of leaving the EU and start two years of talks that will shape the future of Britain and Europe, as Scotland mulled a possible second independence referendum.

-The euro edged up 0.1 percent to $1.0614.
-It remained below its Monday high of $1.0714, which was its loftiest perch since early February, as concerns about a Dutch vote offset market speculation that the European Central Bank could be poised to wind down its stimulus programme.
+The euro edged up 0.1 percent to $1.0613 but remained shy of its Monday high of $1.0714, its loftiest peak since early February, as concerns about a Dutch vote offset market speculation that the European Central Bank could be poised to wind down its stimulus programme.